besimorhino/Pause-Process/README.md

 To pause the process:
 ```
-Pause-Process -ID 1337
+Suspend-Process -ID 1337
 ```

 To unpause (resume) the process:
 ```
-UnPause-Process -ID 1337
+Resume-Process -ID 1337
 ```
-NOTE: this is the only example of where we show UnPause-Process.
-Its use is identical to Pause-Process.
+NOTE: this is the only example of where we show Resume-Process.
+Its use is identical to Suspend-Process.

 ### Scenario 2: All Instances of a Program